hamlibdk/HAMLIB-SDK/README.md

 ### Release Notes: Updates

-The first update package is [JTSDK64-4.1.1-U1][].
+An update package [JTSDK64-4.1.1-U2][] is available.

-Apply this package to a base [JTSDK64-4.1.1][] before performing any post-installation steps.
+This package must be applied to a base [JTSDK64-4.1.1][] before performing any post-installation steps.

 If your [JTSDK64-4.1.1][] is functional and fully deployed then it can be applied to this installation.
 Ensure that you back up your **Versions.ini** file before proceeding.
 Customise your **Versions.ini** settings, based on your backup, for your preferred versions of utilities after deployment.